nickangtc/nickang-blog-gatsby/content/blog/2017-10-28-type-fast-programmer/index.md

 If you're interested, I wrote about some of the other things that people commonly (but inaccurately) believe to be important qualities of a programmer - you can read that [here](/2017-10-25-programming-is-not-for-everyone/).

-**EDIT (30/10/17):** My WPM is 105 and just for fun and because I was bored, I captured my [1-minute test on video](/2017-10-30-typing-speed-test-video/) and uploaded it to YouTube.

 * * *

 _Bite Size Programming is a segment where I discuss programming one bite-sized topic at a time in plain English.
 My goal is to share tips, lessons, and ideas from my work as a software engineer, and through that, make programming accessible and fun for anyone who is curious about programming.
 Join the [mailing list](http://eepurl.com/c7xfID) to get the latest post delivered to your inbox so you can read on the go._